Please have a look here for available seminars, but also for potential assignments.

-Of course, the good old times of the demo board are over long ago.
+Of course, the good old times of the demo board are over for a long time.
 Already 15 years ago I switched to the data projector.

-Every participant receives the material in digital form (ChessBase- or pgn data, Word), which allows for an efficient postprocessing of the information.
+Every participant receives the material in digital form (ChessBase or pgn, Word), which allows for an efficient postprocessing of the information.